3. Free Offers

 We can legally process users’ data because they are required to agree to our Terms of Service when they join Classwork Zoom.

 Classwork Zoom uses a variety of third party service providers to help us provide services related to our services.
-Service providers may be located inside or outside of the European Economic Area (“EEA”).
 We hold Data Processing Agreements (DPA) in place with all the third party services that guarantee that adequate safeguards are put in place with respect to the protection of such Personal Data as required by EU’s GDPR Data Protection policies.
 We do not sell personal information to third parties.

 The people who provide us with any personal data have the following rights:

 a.
-Right of access: Users of Classwork Zoom have easy access to all data that we store about them (just go to the Profile page).
+Right of access: Users of Classwork Zoom have easy access to data that we store about them (just go to the My Account page).
+This does not include payment information, but you can access your payment history on Stripe, and the My Account page displays current subscription status.

 b.
-Right to rectification of information: If you find that any of the information we have stored is inaccurate, and you’re unable to update it yourself, you can ask us to change it for you using the feedback form at the bottom of any page, and I’ll make sure it’s done within a reasonable time, keeping in mind that it will probably be me making the change, and I’m a busy teacher.
+Right to rectification of information: If you find that any of the information we have stored is inaccurate, and you’re unable to update it yourself, you can ask us to change it for you using the feedback form at the bottom of any page, and I’ll make sure it’s done within a reasonable time, keeping in mind that it will probably be me making the change, and I tend to have a lot on my plate.

 c.
 Right to erasure (to be forgotten): You can erase all records that I don't have a legitimate business purpose for keeping.
-Which means you can easily delete your account from the Profile page, but I have a legitimate business purpose for keeping...
+Which means you can easily delete your account from the My Account page, but I have a legitimate business purpose for keeping...

 But your usage history and review (if you left one) will be erased, and I foresee no need to access the list of former users unless they later access the site or there are legal / tax issues to deal with.
 If a user doesn't want me to access those things after deleting their account, that makes two of us.

 e.
-Right to data portability: If you want any and all data that we have about you, just go to your Profile page to view and/or download it in multiple formats.
-This portability does not apply to:
+Right to data portability: If you want any and all data that we have about you, just go to your My Account page to view and/or download it in multiple formats.

 f.
 Right to object: You can always object to the processing of your personal data.
-This should be unnecessary since on the profile page you can...
+This should be unnecessary since you can...

-If for some reason these options don’t seem to meet your needs, look to the end of this policy for contact info.
+If for some reason this option doesn’t meet your needs, look to the end of this policy for contact info.